Close

 Why Do My Teeth Hurt After Fillings?
 Here Are 3 Reasons

-Dental fillings are meant to restore and protect your teeth, but what happens when you experience pain afterward?
-If you’ve ever thought, “Why do my teeth hurt after fillings?” you’re not alone.
+If you’ve ever thought, “Why do my teeth hurt after fillings? you’re not alone.
 While some post-filling sensitivity is normal, persistent discomfort might point to lesser-known causes.

-Before you panic, here are three possible reasons behind your lingering toothache—and how a dentist in Markham can help you find relief.
+Before you panic, here are three possible reasons behind your lingering toothache and how a dentist in Markham can help you find relief.

 1. Referred pain: When the problem isn’t where you think